redis/docs/content/develop/connect/clients/go.md

 ```

 In this example, the user objects will be stored as hashes in the database.
 Use a `string`
-array in the form of name->value pairs to supply the data for the
+array in the form of name-value pairs to supply the data for the
 hash fields:

 ```go